 And the reason why I think it’s a ‘movement’ more than simply a Maria Killam aesthetic, is because once people find my blog and start reading my advice, they realize it just makes sense.

 I recently consulted with a client on her new build.
 She was building a home on the same property as her son and his wife.
-And while they were happily choosing ‘current and trendy’ finishes, my client, who was obviously older and had already lived through a few trends in previous houses, was totally on board with choosing ‘classic and timeless’ finishes and colours.
+And while they were happily choosing ‘current and trendy’ finishes, my client, who was obviously older and had already lived through a few trends in previous houses, was totally on board with choosing ‘timeless’ finishes and colours.

 It’s knowing what will stand the test of time.